YenFreya/Odysseus-AI-Control-Center/README.md

 * Portions of the code, logic, and documentation were generated or refined using AI systems
 * All AI-generated content was reviewed and modified by the developer
-* Development followed an iterative “vibe coding” workflow
+* Development followed an iterative AI-assisted workflow

 Estimated AI contribution: **~80–90%**